Shadlock0133/gankra.github.io/blah/defaults-affect-inference/index.md

 fn new<S: BuildHasher>(with_hasher hasher: S = default_hasher)
 ```

-I'm a bit tired so I'm not sure how to express this well, but I believe the compiler should be able to check this using normal type checking machinery.
+I'm a bit tired so I'm not sure how to express this well, but I believe the compiler should be able to check this using normal typechecking machinery.
 In particular, validating defaults is effectively just checking that the real constructor *could be called from the defaulting function*.
 So it needs to check that this code is well-formed:

 ```rust
 // fake_default_hasher has the same bounds as default_hasher